Conor McGregor raped woman, civil court jury finds – as he’s told to pay over £200k

 The total amount of damages awarded to the victim by the jury was €248,603.60 (£206,637).

+The woman broke down several times as she gave evidence for almost three days.

 She said she and a friend made contact with McGregor, whom she knew, after a work Christmas party.
-She said he drove them to a party in a penthouse room of a south Dublin hotel, where drugs and alcohol were consumed.
+She said he drove them to a party in a penthouse room of a south Dublin hotel, and told how they partied all night and into the morning.
+They drank heavily and took cocaine, she said.

 She said McGregor took her a bedroom in the penthouse and sexually assaulted her.